Buying a Home in Mesa AZ

 Considering a 2nd home?
 What are your retirement goals?
 Picking up a new hobby?
 Spending time with grandchildren?
 Taking the globe by storm and going on extended vacations you never had time for before?
 Summering in Maine and wintering in Florida? you may want a 2nd...read more

 Real Estate Lingo Buyers Need to Know Ever try to go to a foreign country and understand the natives?
 They may use local colloquialism....or just talk too fast in a different language you were sure you had studied enough.
 At any rate it is challenging....read more

 Are Mortgage Points Tax Deductible?
 When you took out a mortgage to buy your home, did you pay points?
 You may be able to deduct that prepaid interest on your federal tax return -- but only if you meet a long list of rules.
 The points you paid when you signed a...read more

 Don’t Miss These Home Tax Deductions From mortgage interest to property tax deductions, here are the tax tips you need to get a jump on your returns.
 Owning a home can pay off at tax time.
 Take advantage of these home ownership-related tax deductions and strategies...read more

 Taxes?
 Gross!
 Who wants to think about government paperwork, especially when your hand still aches from signing the 977 forms required to buy your first house?
-But listen up: As a new homeowner, you can typically wave bye-bye to the 1040-EZ form and say hi to...read more
+But listen up: As a new homeowner, you can typically wave bye-bye to the 1040-EZ form and say...read more

 If you are a Non-Home owners you have nothing to fear!
 Almost half of renters (one non-home owners group) surveyed by Bankrate.com say they haven’t purchased a home yet because they believe their credit isn't good enough to qualify for a mortgage or they can’t afford...read more